meshr-net/meshr-net.github.io/README.md

 to make communication between people free and depend only on mesh network members and to make free and accurate Wi-Fi positioning.
-To reach these goals it makes available easy to use zero-configuration cross-platform versions of Freifunk Openwrt firmwares for international community.
+To reach these goals it makes available easy to use zero-configuration cross-platform software versions of Freifunk Openwrt firmwares (no need to reflash your firmware) for international community.
 Meshr is an open and independent project.
 Everyone is welcome to contribute.

 Software versions for different platforms including Windows are available now.
 They allow to connect to Freifunk networks and